Sortition Law: Summoned and unsubmissive men

-The lottery underpinned the physical expansion of the Army.
+The lottery underpinned the physical expansion of the army.
 The force had 18,000 men in 1915, within the 15,000 to 20,000 men range that it had fluctuated in the previous century since the 1830s.
 As the cost of transporting soldiers over long distances was high, training took place in the soldiers' home regions, and thus, a first wave of expansion, at the time of the country's entry into World War I, sought greater geographical extension.
 In order to house more and more people drawn and be able to summon reservists, a major program to build barracks began during the administration of Pandiá Calógeras (1919–1922) in the Ministry of War.
 Manpower growth kept its momentum.
 According to Minister of War Eurico Gaspar Dutra, the force reached 50 thousand men in 1930 and 93 thousand in 1940.
 Even so, Brazil still had a low number of soldiers per capita.

 The expansion took place despite the system not working exactly as intended.
 Its proponents felt failure.
-A huge number of unsubmissives did not respond to the summons.
+A huge number of unsubmissive men did not respond to the summons.
 In 1925, 82% of those summoned by the 1st Military Region did not attend, and of the remaining, 17% were physically incapable.
 Only 6% of those summoned were used.
 Commercial and industrial institutions did not provide lists of employees.
 Birth and death records were deficient, and some of those called for service did not even know it; notification through the Post Office was flawed.
 In that case, it was normal to be acquitted in court.
 Punishing the unyielding was difficult.
 Many did not attend due to refusal.
-Recruitment continued to be conducted with partiality, and it was used as a weapon in political struggles in the countryside.
-Poor hygiene and food conditions, low salaries and the weakness of the Army's infrastructure kept the population's rejection to military service.
+Recruitment continued to be conducted arbitrarily, and it was used as a weapon in political struggles in the countryside, as the local recruitment boards were headed by the presidents of the municipal councils.
+Poor hygiene and food conditions, low salaries and the weakness of the army's infrastructure kept the population's rejection to military service.
 Such conditions spawned anti-militarist reservists.
 The population's passive resistance increased in the mid-1920s, when the army was discredited by the revolts of the tenentes.
 In 1928, half of the enlisted men were volunteers, not drawn by lottery.